 docker build -t my-laravel-app .

-This command will build the Docker image and tag it with the name my-laravel-app.
-Make sure to include the . at the end of the command to specify the current directory as the build context.
+at the end of the command to specify the current directory as the build context.

 Step 3: Run the Docker container